 18. Provide facts and knowledge to outwit opponents during a case.

-19. Find about their client’s background.
+19. Find about their client’s backgrounds.

 20. Locate and interview witnesses or interested parties for a civil or criminal lawsuit.